sharmaaarush/kara/README.md

 ---

-*Built with ❤️ using Vibe Coding methodology*
-*Where emotion meets engineering, and magic meets code*
+*Built with ❤️ by Aarush Sharma using Vibe Coding methodology* *Where emotion meets engineering, and magic meets code*